peteroupc/html3dutil/doc/MathUtil.md

 the same length but opposite direction.
 * [vec4normalize](#MathUtil.vec4normalize)<br>Converts a 4-element vector to a unit vector; returns a new vector.
 * [vec4normalizeInPlace](#MathUtil.vec4normalizeInPlace)<br>Converts a 4-element vector to a unit vector.
-* [vec4proj](#MathUtil.vec4proj)<br>Returns the projection of a 4-element vector on the given reference vector.
+* [vec4proj](#MathUtil.vec4proj)<br>Returns the projection of a 4-element vector on the specified reference vector.
-* [vec4scale](#MathUtil.vec4scale)<br>Multiplies each element of a 4-element vector by a factor, returning a new vector that is parallel to the old vector but with its length multiplied by the given factor.
+* [vec4scale](#MathUtil.vec4scale)<br>Multiplies each element of a 4-element vector by a factor, returning a new vector that is parallel to the old vector but with its length multiplied by the specified factor.
-* [vec4scaleInPlace](#MathUtil.vec4scaleInPlace)<br>Multiplies each element of a 4-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the given factor.
+* [vec4scaleInPlace](#MathUtil.vec4scaleInPlace)<br>Multiplies each element of a 4-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the specified factor.
 * [vec4sub](#MathUtil.vec4sub)<br>Subtracts the second vector from the first vector and returns a new vector with the result.
 * [vec4subInPlace](#MathUtil.vec4subInPlace)<br>Subtracts the second vector from the first vector and stores